speeduino/wiki.js/configuration/Boost_Control.md

 ## Settings

 Speeduino's boost control uses a PID algorithm with 2 modes of operation, Simple and Full.
 Each has their own advantages and disadvantages, as outlined below

 ![boost_settings.png](/img/accessories/boost_settings.png){.align-center width=400}

 In Simple mode, the PID values themselves are controlled by the ECU itself and a sensitivity slider is used to adjust how aggressive the output duty cycle will be set.
 The simple mode can be easy and fast to setup, however has the downside that to avoid overboost, the sensitivity may need to be set low, which can increase lag.

+### Boost Cut

+Boost Cut is a safety setting that will cut engine cycles (fuel, spark or both) if the boost level exceeds a certain figure.

 ## Target table